angarsky/diveintopython/fr/learn/variables/dictionary/basic_operations.md

 c
 ```

-- Iterate over the values:
+- Itérer sur les valeurs :

 ```python3
 # create a dictionary